common name: green lynx spider

 The oxyopids or lynx spiders, in general, can be distinguished readily from other families of spiders by their peculiar hexagonal eye arrangements and the prominent spines on the legs.
 Randall (1978) used the femoral spination as a key to instar determination.

 The postembryo remains in the egg sac, where it molts after 10 to 16 days.
 The resulting first instar spiderling has functional eyes, a digestive tract, and spines, and is ready to leave the egg sac.
-Emergence from the egg sac occurs within 10 to 13 days after the eggs have hatched.
+Emergence from the egg sac occurs 10 to 13 days after the eggs have hatched.
 The female spider helps the young to emerge by tearing open the egg sac soon after the first postembryos have molted.
 Unlike the wolf spiders, in an emergency green lynx spiderlings can make their own exit holes from the egg sac.
-Under field conditions, male and female spiderlings pass through eight instars before reaching sexual maturity, but less may be required under laboratory conditions.
+Under field conditions, male and female spiderlings pass through eight instars before reaching sexual maturity, but fewer may be required under laboratory conditions.
 Brady (1964) recorded that, "under laboratory conditions the total time from egg sac emergence to maturity, in the case of reared males, averaged 288.6 days; in the case of reared females, 301 days."
 Males had six to seven instars; females had seven to eight instars.

 Whitcomb et al. (1966) observed that the female constructs her egg sac 21 to 28 days after mating, which occurs in July and August.
 The egg sac is light green when first constructed but becomes straw colored with age.
 It is a rounded object 1.5 to 2.5 cm in diameter and flattened on one side; the thick outer coating has many small, pointed projections, with a maze of silken threads extending from the egg sac to nearby leaves and stems, investing the whole branch in a silken web where the young can remain until they are ready to fend for themselves.
 Most egg sacs are constructed in the upper branches of woody shrubs.
 Green lynx spiders overwinter as early instar spiderlings.

 The green lynxes, like other Oxyopidae, are diurnal hunting spiders which run over low shrubs and herbs with great agility, leaping from place to place with a precision excelled only by the true jumping spiders.
-Their relatively keen eyesight is comparable to that of the wolf and fishing spiders.
+Their keen eyesight is comparable to that of the wolf and fishing spiders.
 However, they may pause and assume a characteristic prey-catching posture to await their victims.
 Although they trail a dragline even when jumping, they do not make use of webs to capture their prey.
 The North American oxyopids are recognized readily in the field by the presence of numerous, large, erect spines on the legs and by their quick darting movements and sudden leaps.

 - Banks N. 1904.
 The Arachnida of Florida.
 Proceedings of the National Academy of Science Philadelphia 56: 120-147.